csc-training/portable-gpu-programming/sycl/docs/02-sycl-kernels-queues-command-groups.md

 # SYCL Programming Model

  - Program runs on the CPU (host)
- - host initializes the devices, allocates the memory, and stages the host-device transfers
+ - Host initializes the devices, allocates the memory, and stages the host-device transfers
     - **Note!** CPU can also be a device
- - CPU launched the parallel code (kernel) ito be executed on a device by several threads
+ - Host launches the parallel code (kernel) ito be executed on a device by several threads
  - Code is written from the point of view of a single thread
     - each thread has a unique ID